 - You and your spouse agree on how to divide your property,

 - You and your spouse agree on child custody and support, and

 - Neither spouse has an open bankruptcy case.

 If you and your spouse qualify and are both willing to proceed with an amicable divorce, the uncontested and agreed separation processes are far simpler than traditional divorce.
-You and your partner will be required sign the Agreed Decree of Divorce and one of you will attend a hearing before the judge, at which time your divorce is finalized.
+You and your partner will be required to sign the Agreed Decree of Divorce.
+Then, one of you will likely attend a hearing before the judge, at which time your divorce is finalized.
 That’s it!

 When Contested Divorce is Your Only Option